humanitycodes/www/coursework/lessons/slides/rails-regex-format-validations.md

 ### What if you wanted to check for a _literal_ question mark?

-Sometimes, you might want to check that there's actually a question mark in the string.
-In this case, you can __escape__ the `?` with a back slack (`\`), like this: `\?`.
+Sometimes, you might want to check that there's _actually_ a question mark in the string.
+In this case, you can __escape__ the `?` with a back slash (`\`), like this: `\?`.
 That tells the regex that you mean that letter _literally_.
 So to match any strings with question marks in them, you could use:

 ``` ruby
 /\?/